OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 ## Adding Jenkins agents

 In addition to installing Jenkins on a Kubernetes cluster, you are also able to dynamically create Jenkins agents within the cluster.
-These agents are created when new tasks are created in Jenkins and are automatically cleaned up once the tasks are completed.
+These agents are created when new tasks are scheduled in Jenkins and are automatically cleaned up once the tasks are completed.

 The default settings for agents are defined under the `agent` property in the `values.yaml` file.
 The example below defines an agent with the Jenkins label `default`, created in pods prefixed with the name `default`, and with CPU and memory limits: